Sprayer

 Generally of welded design, the chassis of a vineyard sprayer is made up of a "U" or "tube" section.
 The U-section offers a number of advantages, in particular resistance to corrosion

-When the chassis is made up of a "tube" section, it is important to ensure that the ends of the chassis are sealed to prevent internal corrosion.
+When the frame is made up of a "tube" section, it is important to ensure that the ends of the frame are sealed to prevent internal corrosion.

 The coupling system

-the sprayer is hitched to the tractor via the lifting arms.
-This configuration is generally preferred when a small volume of spray liquid needs to be loaded or when manoeuvres at the end of the row need to be carried out in a confined space.
+the sprayer is coupled to the tractor via the lifting arms.
+This configuration is generally preferred when a small volume of spray liquid (around 400 litres) is required, or when manoeuvres at the end of the row have to be carried out in a confined space.

 Mounted sprayer